cloudmix-dev/workertown/www/docs/src/pages/docs/packages/search/tutorial.md

 ---
 title: Tutorial
-description: A simple tutorial to get you started with Workertown, using the search package.
+description: A simple tutorial to get you started with Workertown, using the @workertown/search package.
 ---

 Coming soon...